Flexible SERS Sensors for SARS-CoV-2 Detection on Facemasks

 Challenge:

-In collaboration with Dr. Wangcun Jia at the University of California, Irvine, Nikalyte was tasked with developing a reliable and low-cost solution for SARS-CoV-2 screening using flexible sensors.
-The goal was to detect the SARS-CoV-2 spike protein using Raman spectroscopy on facemasks, with the added challenge of achieving a high sensitivity for detection at low concentrations, especially in the presence of complex biological samples.
+In collaboration with Dr. Wangcun Jia at the University of California, Irvine, on research project to develop a reliable and low-cost solution for SARS-CoV-2 screening using flexible sensors.
+The goal was to detect the SARS-CoV-2 virus using Raman spectroscopy on facemasks, with the added challenge of achieving a high sensitivity for detection at low concentrations, especially in the presence of complex biological samples.

 Image Description: (1) Cellulose substrate with printed gold nanoparticles and (2) Quartz fiber with gold nanoparticles formed using Nikalyte technology